 5. Do It All Over Again

 We're not financial planners by any means.
 You know your financial situation better than we do.
-You also shouldn't get a credit card just because some blog told you to.
+You also shouldn't get a credit card just because some blog said you should.
 However, we've been doing this for a while now with great success.
-It's allowed us to travel more, while actually saving money.
-You can do the same with just a little orginazation and research.
-If you ahve any points or miles questions, shoot us an email or leave a comment down below.
+It's allowed us to travel more while saving money.
+You can do the same with just a little organization and research.
+If you have any points or miles questions, shoot us an email or leave a comment down below.